riderjensen/web-check-back/README.md

 # Web Checker Backend

-Simple interface to get website response HTML and return it to the client
+Simple interface to get website response HTML and return it to the client.